lsh-zjut/visual-nav-dwa/README.md

 ## Installation

-This repo is a ros workspace, containing three rospkgs:
+This repo is a ros workspace, containing four rospkgs:
 * `costmap_prohibition_layer-kinetic-devel` are tools to add a prohibition layer to the costmap
 * `interactive_tools` are customized tools to interact with gazebo and your robot
 * `jackal_description` contains the modified jackal robot model descriptions